 Students of the MBA Program for Executives live and work beyond the University environment.
-Student access to library resources is available through electronic services, database access, and support of business school librarians and in person when on the Philadelphia campus.
+Student access to library resources is available through electronic services, database access, and support from business school librarians, as well as in person when on the Philadelphia campus.
 Physical presence on the University of Pennsylvania campus is not required to access materials.